joemoose/dungeoneers.d20/docs/play.md

 ## Distance

-The game uses **zones** as abstractions of distance and area to divide larger physical spaces into smaller units, like rooms in a house.
+The game uses zones, abstractions of distance and area, to divide larger physical spaces into smaller units, like rooms in a house.

 For example, at the start of combat, the GM divides the battlefield into at least three zones: one where the party starts, one where the opponents start, and the other between them.